AlexandreFenyo/net-monitor/README.md

 Before running a container, fetch the following informations:

-- the port number you want the servlet container to listen to: you will have to forward this port to the
+- the TCP port number you want the servlet container to listen to: you will have to forward this port to the 8080 port inside the container

 - the _config.json_ configuration file,
+  you will have to map this file to the container root directory (`/`, not `/root`)

 - the _log4j.xml_ logging rules file.